amsibamsi/three/README.md

-Some 3D code in Go.
+Some 3D coding in Go.